cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 ## Reviewing annotated jobs

-In case the jobs you've created are not in the **Accept solutions automatically** mode, you will need to manually review and accept them within time limits that were defined in the Toloka pool settings.
+In case the pool you've created are not in the **Accept solutions automatically** mode, you will need to manually review and accept them within time limits that were defined in the Toloka pool settings.